-Diana Rigg, 'Game of Thrones' and 'The Avengers' Actor Has Died At 82
+Diana Rigg, 'Game of Thrones' and 'The Avengers' Actor, Has Died At 82

-Actor Diana Rigg, best-known for starring in the 1960s British TV espionage thriller, The Avengers, died on Thursday at the age of 82 in London.
+Actor Diana Rigg, best known for starring in the 1960s British TV espionage thriller The Avengers, died on Thursday at the age of 82 in London.
 According to a statement from her daughter Rachael Stirling, she was diagnosed with cancer earlier this year.

 "My Beloved Ma died peacefully in her sleep early this morning, at home, surrounded by family," Stirling wrote.
 "She died of cancer diagnosed in March, and spent her last months joyfully reflecting on her extraordinary life, full of love, laughter and a deep pride in her profession."

-In The Avengers, Rigg played Emma Peel with a certain dangerous flair that contrasted with her buttoned-up partner John Steed, played by Patrick Macnee.
-More recently, she earned four Emmy nominations for her portrayal of Olenna Tyrell, in HBO show Game of Thrones.
+In The Avengers, Rigg played Emma Peel with a certain dangerous flair that contrasted with her buttoned-up partner, John Steed, played by Patrick Macnee.
+More recently, she earned four Emmy nominations for her portrayal of Olenna Tyrell in the HBO show Game of Thrones.

 Be a dragon.— Game of Thrones (@GameOfThrones) September 10, 2020